Scott Stadium: October 15, 2005: Virginia 26, #4 Florida State 21

 Ten seasons after the 33–28 milestone, Virginia's 1995 ACC Co-Championship squad was honored in a halftime ceremony.
 UVA went on to win in a 26–21 upset for its first victory over FSU since the 1995 game.
 Quarterback Marques Hagans threw for 306 yards and two touchdowns, and Connor Hughes kicked four field goals in the victory.

 Following the game a large part of the crowd stormed the field, with some fans climbing the goalposts.
 The celebration was marred, however, by the fact that 12 people were injured in the stampede accompanying the rush to the field.

 November 29, 2019: Virginia 39, #24 Virginia Tech 30

 The Cavaliers entered the Commonwealth Cup looking to snap a 15-year losing streak versus the Hokies, led by star quarterback Bryce Perkins.
 In front of a crowd of 52,619, UVA went on to win in a 39–30 upset for its first victory against the Hokies since 2003.
 Kicker Brian Delaney made both of his attempted field goals, notching a 48-yard field goal in the fourth quarter.
 Perkins passed for 311 yards and rushed for 164 in the historic victory.
 By defeating Virginia Tech, the Cavaliers won the ACC Coastal Division and secured a spot in the ACC Championship against the Clemson Tigers.

+September 26, 2025: Virginia 46, #8 Florida State 38

+The Seminoles came to Charlottesville riding high from a 31–17 upset over Alabama in Week 1 and were ranked eighth in the nation after three games.
+In front of 50,107 fans, the Hoos battled Florida State to a second overtime, where a rushing touchdown by star quarterback Chandler Morris and a game-sealing interception by defensive back Ja'son Prevard on fourth & 12 sealed the game for the Cavaliers, resulting in one of the quickest field stormings in recent memory.
+The win improved Virginia's record to 4–1, as well as 2–0 in ACC play.